lhilfiker/filesystem-search/readme.md

 - HDD: 500 000 (files) * 10ms(can be faster, but i cant test) = 83 minutes or less. here this approach would not be a good idea. but because i dont have a hdd system  i will not focus on hdds.

+!
+This speed can be slower when reading mtime on thousends of files at the same time.
 #### indexing and storing the index

 #### providing access to other apps